poyhsiao/bookmark-ism/PROJECT_STATUS_SUMMARY.md

 ## 📋 Summary

-The Bookmark Sync Service has successfully completed **Phase 9 Task 18** with **18 out of 31 tasks** implemented and fully tested.
+The Bookmark Sync Service has successfully completed **Phase 9** with **19 out of 31 tasks** implemented and fully tested.
 The project now provides a comprehensive, self-hosted bookmark synchronization solution with:

 - **Complete backend infrastructure** with Go, PostgreSQL, Redis, and MinIO
 - **Cross-browser extensions** for Chrome, Firefox, and Safari